plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 `resolveInstallationAnchor()` returns that element.

-For ordinary editors, the supplied element is also the installation anchor. `DomEditorAdapterDefinitionBase` implements this default behavior.
+For ordinary editors, the supplied element is also the installation anchor. `EditorAdapterDefinitionBase` implements this default behavior.

 A composite editor may use several DOM elements for one logical value.
 Its definition can override `resolveInstallationAnchor()` so calls involving those elements converge on one anchor.
 The built-in `InputRadioGroupAdapterDefinition` instead requires the enclosing radio-group element to be supplied directly and uses the inherited default resolution.